- About Us

 Payment is required at the time of service.

-Spaying or neutering can be done at approximately 5 to 6 months of age.
-Your pet is given an exam prior to surgery to help determine whether your pet is healthy enough to undergo the surgical procedure.
+Spaying or neutering can be done after 6 months of age.
+Please discuss with your veterinarian the best time to spay or neuter your pet during your appointment.
 Current vaccinations are required at the time of surgery.
 Also a pre-anesthetic blood screen is recommended prior to undergoing anesthesia and surgery.

 This is a blood test that is run a few days or a week prior to surgery.
 It tests the organ functions and blood count of your pet.
 The pre-anesthetic blood screen is done to assure safety during surgery and the ability to heal following surgery.